 That’s when time became a character in our story.
 A villain that choked us with its merciless, suffocating chronology.
-It had been 14 high, happy days between our positive pregnancy test and our viability scan.
-It was 12 medium-good days between that inconclusive viability scan and our next prenatal consult.
-We were still mildly optimistic during that time, but only because we felt like it should be improbable lightning would strike us twice.
+It was 14 days between our positive pregnancy test and our viability scan, the happiest days of this pregnancy.
+It was 10 days between that inconclusive viability scan and our next prenatal consult; those days were quite a bit dimmer.
+I would be lying if I said they were the saddest days of this pregnancy, because we forced ourselves to maintain some optimism, even if only because we felt like it should be improbable lightning would strike us twice.
 We didn’t have a lot of reason to think good thoughts, but we asked ourselves, why not choose hope?
-But our next visit knocked us off our high horses, nipping that silly hope right in the bud.
+After those 10 days, though, our next prenatal consult visit knocked us off our high horses, nipping that unearned hope right in the bud.

 “We see a heartbeat, but it’s slower than we like.”

-It was about an hour between that prenatal consult and our first perinatal ultrasound.
+It was one hour between our last prenatal consult and our first perinatal ultrasound.
 By this time, I was eight weeks pregnant.
 The fetal heart rate for a pregnancy at that stage should have been between 149 and 172 beats per minute.
 Ours was 70.
 Seventy was not great, but it was also not nothing.
 The perinatal ultrasound room was dark, even after the exam over.
 It felt too hot and somehow also too cold.
 We sat there uncomfortably, contemplating our options.
 What do you do when it’s not great, but not nothing?

 “Come back in a week; we need more time to know for sure.”

-It was eight very long, very dismal days between our first perinatal ultrasound and our last perinatal ultrasound.
+It was seven days between our first perinatal ultrasound and our last perinatal ultrasound.
 The odds were not in our favor, and as Randy recalls it, the doctors already knew our pregnancy was over, but they gave us the space to come to that on our own, which was, of course, excruciating.
 It would have been better if it was nothing, no heartbeat, like last time.
 Instead, we were in painful limbo, which prolonged our grief and stopped the clock on our ability to move on.

-When our eight days were up, the maternal-fetal medicine specialist sat with us in the same dark room and read the results of our last ultrasound, quietly.
+When that week was up, the maternal-fetal medicine specialist sat with us in the same dark room and read the results of our last ultrasound, quietly.
 Everything was always so quiet.
 I wanted to vomit and throw things and scream into the void, but there we sat, speaking in hushed tones, silence filling every other inch of available space.

 “You are going to have a baby again,” she said, holding constant and kind eye contact with me while Randy stroked my hair gently.
 “It’s just not going to be this one.”
 The tenderness of her confidence became my guiding light, the only thing that kept me from standing still while that evil villain time marched on.